Drillan767/boulaisses/README.md

 - [ ] Better handling of money income
 - [ ] Fix begin date on Stacked Bars
 - [ ] Fix chartjs date order on X axis
+- [ ] Details of each category + total for this category